ICB-DCM/parPE/README.md

 NOTE: When using `ThirdParty/installIpopt.sh` to build Ipopt, you may have to download the HSL library separately as described at https://coin-or.github.io/Ipopt/INSTALL.html#DOWNLOAD_HSL.
 Place the HSL archive into `ThirdParty` before running `ThirdParty/installIpopt.sh`.
+If asked type in your coinhsl version (e.g. `2019.05.21` if you have `coinhsl-2019.05.21.tar.gz`).

 ## Building